 I have NEVER been afraid to be different.
 I'm also 100% behind being childlike without being childish; to combine the curiosity, enthusiasm, innocence, and open-mindedness of youth with the wisdom, maturity, perspicacity, and good taste of age.
 I think keeping a healthy sense of play is important.

 I'm active, but not athletic: If you'd like to go on a little afternoon hike/picnic on the spur of the moment, can I come too?
 If you're the type that goes snowboarding every other weekend, I'll just stay home, thanks.
-I'll occasionally do Manly Things if they happen to need doing, or maybe just to say that I did them (I once cut halfway through a dead tree using only a large wooden mallet), but not to impess the womenfolk by waving my testosterone around.
+I'll occasionally do Manly Things if they happen to need doing, or maybe just to say that I did them (I once cut halfway through a big log using only a large wooden mallet), but not to impess the womenfolk by waving my testosterone around.
 Given the choice of, say, fun things to do in a boat, I would rather row out to the middle of a lake and read a book than go kayaking down some rapids.